semccomas/protein_project_for_submission/README.md

 # protein_project_for_submission
 Here is information on each program that I have submitted for ease of nagivation:
-It is worth noting that because I was only able to ssh in to my machine and not actually sit at the desk, some programs are written for my own computer and thus the directories are different
+This is written in order of how I proceeded with my predictor It is worth noting that because I was only able to ssh in to my machine and not actually sit at the desk, some programs are written for my own computer and thus the directories are different